dmbeskow/CMU_thesis_template/README.md

-# CMU SCS Thesis Temlate for Latex
+# CMU SCS Thesis Template for Latex

 Let's get started on the thesis!